 Kant is indeed famous for subjectifying everything at the end of an eighteenth century which sought, through empiricism, to objectify everything.
 What is the most basic thing about the world as we know it?
 Space and time.
 Kant meticulously argues that space and time are not “out there,” not things in the world but ways of organizing the world.
 They are the subjective categories through which we make sense of the otherwise inaccessible flux of reality.
 But crucial is the idea that they are subjective categories and not objective facts.
 And if space and time are subjective categories, then it follows that everything we know about the world is subjectively constructed.
 Or, in Kantian terms, the world we know is the phenomenal world.
 It turns out that our knowledge presupposes a noumenal world anterior to the phenomenal world, but we have no access to such a world – it exists for us merely as an abstract, logical prerequisite.

 This radical subjectification of the human experience would seem to throw us into a dizzying relativism, but not so in Kant.
 Indeed, Kant tells us in his early notebooks (before the Big Three critiques – of pure reason, of practical reason, of judgment) that his whole goal is to find universals in a world that seems to have spun off into relativism.
+It was David Hume who had carried empiricism to its logical conclusion, using the five senses to show that we have no evidence that external reality exists.
+Kant felt the justice of Hume’s argument, but like many was uncomfortable with the loss of all universal reference points.
+He felt that there is something universal about reality, that there is some shared universe we occupy.
 Kant’s epiphany came when he saw that if we were to have universals, we would have to locate them subjectively, not objectively.
 The objective world cannot give us universals because it is, insofar as we have access to it, always already shaped by subjective categories of understanding.

 So how does Kant find a universal ground for ethics?
 I’m not sure because the Critique of Practical Reason is the one I’m least familiar with.
 But I can say how he does it in regard to aesthetics (the subject of the Critique of Judgment).